How to Wear Booties With Different Cuts of Jeans

 Troubleshooting the Look:

-There are a couple of main factors to troubleshoot when the pieces don’t work together:
+A couple of main factors to troubleshoot when the pieces don’t work together:

 a) the leg opening of the jeans is too wide